sldesnoo-Delft/q1pulse/README.md

 - DC compensation to discharge bias-T.
 - Bias-T compensation to compensate for high-pass filter.
 These features will be handled by pulse_lib when Q1Pulse is used as pulse_lib backend.

+The functionality of Q1Pulse can be tested and explored with [Q1Simulator](https://github.com/sldesnoo-Delft/q1simulator), a simulator of Q1ASM.

 # Q1Pulse API
 A Q1Pulse program is written in Python using the Q1Pulse API.